-A fat transfer procedure, also known as fat grafting or fat injections, involves extracting fat from one area of the body and transferring it to an area that lacks volume.
+Fat transfers, also known as fat grafting or fat injections, involves extracting fat from one area of the body and transferring it to an area that lacks volume.
 It can be an alternative, minimally invasive procedure to receiving implants.
 Fat transfer can create plumper, more youthful appearances while enhancing the body and reducing unwanted fat.

 Commonly asked questions about Fat Transfers

 Before undertaking any procedure, you will want to be confident in your knowledge.
 Find the details on Fat Transfers here.

 1. What is a fat transfer?

 A fat transfer surgery removes surplus fat that has built up in places including the hips, buttocks, lower abdomen, and outer & inner thighs.
 A surgeon removes the excess fat, and the fat is then injected into body parts to add volume, contour your appearance, and/ or repair scars.

 After removing excess fat from body sections that have fat to spare, your surgeon can transfer it to body parts, including: